jason-horvath/boilit-router/README.md

 That is all there is to creating a link to a route.

+## Future Plans

+As this is in the early stages, hash, query strings, and reacting to the window location via back and forward buttons will be added.

 ### Contributing

 Anyone that would like to contribute, feel free to put in a pull request and I will take a look.